2024 UK gravel events - the best off-road races of the year

 3-5 May 2024

 Muck n' Mac Fest is returning for the third year and offers riders a weekend packed with a wee bit of racing and a whole host of off-the-bike activities.
-You can choose to ride the short (40km), long (75km) or adaptive route on Saturday and Sunday and each route includes six timed stages where you can see how you fare against your fellow riders.
+You can choose to ride the short (40km), long (75km) or adaptive route on Saturday and Sunday and the overall weekend includes six timed stages where you can see how you fare against your fellow riders.

-Entries are open now and prices for one-day tickets start at £65, and full weekend tickets start at £100 for the short route.
+Entries are open now and prices for one-day tickets start at £65.
+Full weekend tickets start at £100 for the short route.

 Wild Cycles Mason South Downs